zhengbz0111/GI-Workshop-4/README.md

 about the Unity `Time` class [here](https://docs.unity3d.com/Manual/TimeFrameManagement.html)).
 You then need to make a
 further (tiny) modification to make the applied rotation _absolute_ instead of _relative_.
-When this is working correctly, there should be no notable difference from the previous approach in play mode.
+When this is working correctly, there should be no observable difference in play mode in terms of the rotation speed.

-Practically speaking is there any difference between the two approaches?
+Practically speaking is there _any_ difference between the two approaches?
 Think about the potential pros and pitfalls of each.
 To get you started, here are a few questions:

 - Would the cube have the same "angle" if it was created sometime after the game started?